amulyamedida/Healthcare_booking/README.md

-# 🏥 Doctor Appointment Booking App
+# 🏥 Doctor Appointment Booking System

 A web application to help users find doctors, view their profiles, and book appointments easily.